 Phase 3: Addressing and Overcoming Core Negative Issues

-Phase 3 of treatment at Elevate predominantly consists of treatment aimed at getting to the root causes of addiction, overcoming urges to relapse, and discover what is missing in life that drugs are used to try to fill.
+Phase 3 of substance abuse treatment at Elevate predominantly consists of treatment aimed at getting to the root causes of alcohol addiction or drug addiction, overcoming urges to relapse, and discover what is missing in life that drugs are used to try to fill.
 Although clients continue working out and other physical activities during this time, this is when we ramp up not only holistic therapy but cutting-edge clinical treatment.

-During the inpatient treatment at Elevate, clinically the client will participate in:
+During the inpatient addiction treatment at Elevate’s rehab in Northern California, clinically the client will participate in:

-- Daily educational group sessions that designed to be lively, empowering and enlightening.
+- Daily educational group sessions that are designed to be lively, empowering and enlightening.